SimplePortal/SimplePortal_ElkArte/README.md

 ### This is SimplePortal for the ElkArte Forum platform.

 The version is based on SimplePortal 2.4 and retains all functionality of that version.
-It also adds some **unique functionality** that is available only under the ElkArte platform.
+It also adds **unique functionality** that is available only under the ElkArte platform.

 [![Open Issues](http://img.shields.io/github/issues/SimplePortal/SimplePortal_ElkArte.svg?style=flat)](https://github.com/SimplePortal/SimplePortal_ElkArte/issues)
 [![Current Release](https://img.shields.io/github/release/SimplePortal/SimplePortal_ElkArte.svg?style=flat)](https://github.com/SimplePortal/SimplePortal_ElkArte/releases)